aolkin/hrdc/docs/walkthrough.md

 ![Blank Casting Release Group](images/05.png)

-# Frontend - PDSM Interface
+# Casting - PDSM Interface

-Upon navigating to the common casting home page, PDSMs, are presented with a list of shows they are working on.
+Upon navigating to the common casting home page, PDSMs are presented with a list of shows they are working on.
 They can work on individual aspects of casting a given show by clicking the links in the sidebar.